abrookins/andrewbrookins.com/_posts/2020-12-20-scaling-django-with-read-replicas.md

 In addition to these techniques, Postgres's output from the replicas will indicate replication activity.

-## Testing Replication
+## Running Tests When Replication Is Active

-You are supposed to be able to mark a database as a ["test mirror"](https://docs.djangoproject.com/en/3.1/topics/testing/advanced/#testing-primary-replica-configurations) to map requests to that database to the default database.
+There seems to be no way to properly run unit tests with Django if you've configured read-only replicas, so you'll need to disable the replica configuration while running tests.

-This never worked correctly in my testing with a custom router.
-In fact, I haven't found a good configuration that allows you to leave your replica databases defined in `DATABASES` while running unit tests.
+You are supposed to be able to mark a database as a ["test mirror"](https://docs.djangoproject.com/en/3.1/topics/testing/advanced/#testing-primary-replica-configurations), but this appears [not to work](https://code.djangoproject.com/ticket/23718).

-Instead, I use settings inheritance to create a `test_settings.py` file that I use for tests, which only contains the primary database and excludes my custom router:
+My advice is to use settings inheritance to create a `test_settings.py` file that only contains the primary database and excludes your custom router:

 ```python
 from quest.settings import *